briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

 ## Cross references

 * See sectional histories for similar State law
 * Disposition of unclaimed vehicles - see Ohio R.C.
-737.32, 4513.62 et seq.
+[737.32][ORC Section 737.32], 4513.62 et seq.
 * Citations for minor misdemeanors - see Ohio R.C.
-2935.26 et seq.
+[2935.26][ORC Section 2935.26] et seq.
 * Power of trial court of record to suspend or revoke license for certain violations - see Ohio R.C.
-4507.16, 4507.34
+[4507.16][ORC Section 4507.16], 4507.34
 * State point system suspension - see Ohio R.C.
-4507.40
+[4507.40][ORC Section 4507.40]
 * Uniform application of Ohio Traffic Law - see Ohio R.C.
-4511.06
+[4511.06][ORC Section 4511.06]
 * Marking motor vehicles used by traffic officers - see Ohio R.C.
-4549.13
+[4549.13][ORC Section 4549.13]
 * Distinctive uniform required for traffic officers - see Ohio R.C.
-4549.15
+[4549.15][ORC Section 4549.15]
 * Exceptions for emergency or public safety vehicles - see TRAF.
 331.20, 333.06

 ## 303.01   Compliance with lawful order of police officer; fleeing